SocialFinanceDigitalLabs/cs-demand-model-regional/docs/user_types.md

 Can view and manage all data within the application Can promote other users to Admin or Superuser status *We would expect a select number of superusers, who are part of the organisation responsible for the overall management and governance of the application.*

+## User Management

+Admin users (those that can upload data), should be managed via the SSO provider.
+We recommend using the SSO provider's user management features to create these users.
+Upon first sign in to the site via SSO, a Django user account will be automatically created for them.
+The user can then be added to the admin group within the application.